 Utility management needs to minimize loss and damage on a day-to-day basis.
 Dashboards allow management to stay informed about the progress of activities and the key performance indicators that are most vital to managers' objectives.
 Having a location-powered dashboard provides management a real-time view of what is occurring such as planned or unplanned outages, active leaks, customer service calls, the number of customers without service, and any open requests.

 Water utility management has a great responsibility to not only manage earth's most precious resource but also strive toward excellence in customer satisfaction and operational optimization.
 Esri has helped over 9,000 utilities all over the world with location-powered technology to support effective utility management.

-Download the eBook via the link below to learn how water utilities are taking charge of main breaks and gaining return on investment (ROI) from location technology.
-Download E-book.
+Download the ebook to learn how water utilities are taking charge of main breaks and gaining return on investment (ROI) from location technology.